-Mailers must mark the outer container of a mailpiece containing liquid to indicate the nature of the contents.
-Mailers must package and mail liquids under the following conditions:
+Mailers must mark the outer container of a mailpiece containing liquid to indicate the nature of the contents (i.e., liquid), and include orientation arrows in accordance with Publication 52, section 226.
+Mailers must package and mail liquids according to the following requirements:

-- a.
-Use screw-on caps, soldering, clips, or similar means to close mailpieces containing liquids.
-Do not use only friction-top closures (push-down types). - Liquids in steel pails and drums with positive closures, such as locking rings or recessed spouts under screw-cap closures, may be mailed without additional packaging. - c.
-Glass and other breakable containers of liquid with a capacity of more than 4 fluid ounces must be triple-packaged according to the following requirements: - 1.
-Cushion the primary container with material sufficient to absorb all leakage in case of breakage. - 2.
-Place the primary container inside another sealed, leakproof container (secondary container), such as a can or plastic bag. - 3.
-Use an outer mailing container that is strong enough to protect the contents. - d.
-As an alternative to 3.4c above, mailers may use containers certified by the International Safe Transit Association (ISTA) that passed ISTA's Test Procedure 3A.
-Mailers must provide their ISTA 3A Package-Product Certification Notice at the time of mailing as verification that the mailpieces they are submitting passed the required performance test.
+a.
+Use screw-on caps (with a minimum of one and one-half turns), soldering, clips, or similar means to close primary containers containing liquids.
+Do not use containers with friction-top closures (push-down tops) except as provided in 3.4c.
+The use of locking rings or similar devices are encouraged when mailing containers with friction-top closures (push-down tops).

+- Liquids in steel pails and drums with positive closures, such as locking rings or recessed spouts under screw-cap closures, may be mailed without additional packaging. - c.
+Breakable containers including, but not limited to, those made of glass, plastic, porcelain, and earthenware, and metal containers with pull-tabs (pop-tops) or friction-top closures, having a capacity of more than 4 fluid ounces must be triple-packaged according to the following requirements: - Cushion the primary container(s) with absorbent material capable of absorbing all of the liquid in the container(s) in case of breakage; - 2.
+Place the primary container inside another sealed, leakproof container (secondary container), such as a watertight can or plastic bag; and - Use a strong and securely sealed outer mailing container durable enough to protect the contents and withstand normal processing in Postal Service networks. - d.
+As an alternative to 3.4c, mailers may use containers certified under the International Safe Transit Association (ISTA) Test Procedure 3A.
+Mailers must, upon request, provide written test results verifying that sample mailpieces passed each test outlined in the standard and that no liquids were released.